Wishardry/wishardry.github.io/index.md

 Happy reading!

 Update - Aug 14th: Beginnings is up, the first handwritten post.
 The rewrites are underway, and watch out for website changes over the next few days.
 Exciting stuff!

+Update 2 - November 9th: I've been busy and haven't updated my blog in a while...my bad haha.
+I'll probably be tossing a few things here and there, but expect infrequent posts.
+Additionally - the Claude made posts have been moved offline, but if you want to still read them, check out [the repo](https://github.com/Wishardry/wishardry.github.io/tree/main/archived_posts) and you can find them there.